AIM Rule 26

 The Company is committed to conducting business with integrity, honesty and fairness and operates a Code of Conduct for all of its employees to ensure that everyone is acting in the best interests of the business.

-The Board is committed to creating a climate of openness throughout the Company, and to encouraging its employees to provide their feedback through regular employee engagement initiatives and to contribute their own ideas through regular meetings between staff representatives and senior management.
-The Company uses a variety of channels to keep staff informed of key developments, which have been important during a time when staff have been forced to work from home during the COVID-19 pandemic.
-The Company continues to provide its employees with regular briefings and updates as well as providing visibility of the Group’s financial performance and future plans.
+The board is committed to creating a climate of openness throughout the Company, and to encouraging its employees to provide their feedback through regular employee engagement initiatives and to contribute their own ideas through regular meetings between staff representatives and senior management.
+The Company uses a variety of channels to keep staff informed of key developments.
+The Company will continue to provide its employees with regular briefings and updates as well as providing visibility of the Group’s financial performance and future plans.

 Suppliers